admattingly/ZCCREXX/README.md

 call ZCCREXX(OFF)             /* Remove the ZCCREXX host command environment */
 ```
-To call a CCA verb, consult the "CCA callable services" section of the "IBM z/OS Cryptographic Services ICSF Application Programmer's Guide" (see: https://www.ibm.com/docs/en/zos/2.5.0?topic=guide-cca-callable-services) for a description of the parameters passed to that verb.
+To call a CCA verb consult the "CCA callable services" section, or to call a PKCS #11 verb consult the "PKCS #11 callable services" section of the "IBM z/OS Cryptographic Services ICSF Application Programmer's Guide" (see: https://www.ibm.com/docs/en/zos/3.1.0?topic=guide-cca-callable-services or https://www.ibm.com/docs/en/zos/3.1.0?topic=guide-pkcs-11-callable-services) for a description of the parameters passed to each verb.
 ZCCREXX expects you to populate REXX variables with the required inputs before invoking the verb.
 The REXX variables must be named exactly as the parameters are named in the IBM documentation.
 Note, however, that REXX variable names are not case-sensitive.
-You do not need to define variables for optional input parameters or output-only parameters - ZCCREXX automatically sets null values for these parameters and populates REXX variables for the output parameters on return from calling the CCA verb.
+You do not need to define variables for optional input parameters or output-only parameters - ZCCREXX automatically sets null values for these parameters and populates REXX variables for the output parameters on return from calling each verb.
 ### Getting Help
-If you place a question mark at the end of the CCA verb when invoking it using ZCCREXX, the verb is not executed.
+If you place a question mark at the end of the verb when invoking it using ZCCREXX, the verb is not executed.
 Instead, ZCCREXX will SAY all the input and output parameters for that verb.

 For example, this REXX program:
 ```